No. 11 Sofa (Checks) |

 ||||||||

-How to buy | ||||||||
+| How to buy | ||||||||

-Enquire |
+| Enquire |

 Product Description

-Heavy coconut fibre seat cushions were placed on the sofa to reduce the seat depth and additional square cushions provided for back and arm support.
+Heavy coconut-fibre seat cushions were placed on the sofa to reduce the seat depth, and additional square cushions provided for back and arm support.
 The sofa’s signature black-and-white checkerboard fabric was sourced from Barefoot, the textile atelier founded by Bawa’s longtime friend and collaborator Barbara Sansoni.
 The black-and-white checkerboard theme can also be seen in the floor pattern of the Garden Room at Lunuganga.

-Phantom Hands’ re-edition comes in two versions - one which retains the sofa's original dimensions and a scaled-down version with reduced depth, making it compatible for contemporary use and for people of different heights.
-The black and white upholstery fabric is from Barefoot in a special unbleached white to mimic the patina of the sofa fabric of the original piece at No. 11, 33rd lane.
-The handwoven fabric is reinforced with a knit backing for added strength and durability.
+The black-and-white upholstery fabric is from Barefoot, and is a special unbleached white to mimic the patina of the sofa fabric of the original piece.
+The handwoven fabric is quilted in alignment with its square checks, and reinforced with a knit backing for added strength and durability.

 Product Specification